Rohan-Yelandur/AI-Learns-Snake/README.md

 ```

 ## How to Use
-To train and save a new model run:
+To train and save a new model:

 In 'ai_game.py' change the SPEED variable to adjust training speed.
 ```bash